srkiNZ84/srdan.geek.nz/content/posts/monday-22nd-september-2025.md

 Anyway, it is what it is.
 I'll just have to [swallow a dead rat](https://www.stuff.co.nz/business/105611924/budget-buster-the-art-of-swallowing-dead-rats) and accept that we will all be maitaining a whole pile of JavaScript in 5-10 years time with massively out of date dependencies.

+NOTE: There is also a good discussion of this on [hacker news](https://news.ycombinator.com/item?id=45326754)